BogdanArtem/text_analysis/README.md

 DEPENDENCIES

 Before working with this script you should have Python 3.7 installed.
+Pymorphy2 and dictionary for pymorphy are required as well.
 To install pymorphy2 run 'pip install git+https://github.com/kmike/pymorphy2.git'.
 To add ukrainian dictionary run 'pip install pymorphy2-dicts-uk'.

 HOW TO USE IT

 You can use this file as library or as a standalone software.
-For library use you can simply run 'from text_analysis import *' to start using Text class of the library.
+To use it as a library you can simply run 'from text_analysis import *' to start using Text class of the library.
-Or you can run the file via 'python3 text_analysis.py' and follow the instructions to analyse text in a standart mode.
+Or you can run the file via 'python3 text_analysis.py'.

 Before running the script place it in the root folder of your texts as shown below